wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 If your ESP32 project is an HTTP server, you can connect to it from your browser at [http://localhost:9080/](http://localhost:9080).
 The connection will be forwarded by the gateway to the default HTTP port (80) on the simulated ESP32.
 If you need to forward different ports, please [open an issue on Github](https://github.com/wokwi/wokwigw/issues/new).

+Note: The Private IoT Gateway is not currently supported in Safari due to [a technical limitation](https://bugs.webkit.org/show_bug.cgi?id=171934#c96).
+Please use a different browser (e.g. Chrome, Firefox, Edge).

 ## Advanced Usage

 ### Network addresses